dgoodine/Slogger/README.md

 **Important Note**: The resulting closures **are not evaluated if the logging site doesn't pass the level threshold**.
 So don't worry about expensive computations inside them.
 And don't rely on them for side-effects.

 For completeness, functions are provided for the .None level that have no-op implementations.
 Thus the only overhead would be allocating the closure on the stack and the function call.
+You can use them to effectively disable certain logging sites with the highest efficiency.  (*See the Performance sections below for more details.*)

 	log.none("Enter")
 	log.none() { "Enter" }